Get Legal and Tax Updates for Spain?

-Valencia is nowadays considered one of the best places to buy in Spain and accordingly, it is no surprise that demand for property in the Valencia region has been increasing steadily over recent years.
+Valencia is now one of the best places to buy in Spain and so it’s no surprise that demand for property in the Valencia region has been increasing over the last few years.

-This could be a reflection of the increasing interest in the Valencia region's Capital City as offering the perfect balance - all the typical city conveniences but without the crush and claustrophobia experienced by those buying property in Barcelona or Madrid.
+This could be because the Capital City of the Valencia region offers the perfect balance - all the city amenities but without the crush and claustrophobia of buying property in Barcelona or Madrid.

-That said, relocating abroad is a complex undertaking, so it is always wise to be aware of issues that might arise.
-Below, you will find an overview of the most important considerations you should make, as well as some information on the most popular areas.
+But relocating abroad is a complex process so it’s always wise to be aware of the potential pitfalls.
+Below you will find an overview of the most important things to consider and some information on the most popular areas.

 Want to hear what other clients